ackben0226/Price-Strategy-Using-A-B-Testing/README.md

 3. ## __Code Implementation & Visualizations__
 1. __A/B Testing for Discount Strategy__
-The following code implements an A/B test to evaluate the impact of a 10% discount on revenue for a specific product category: from scipy import stats import numpy as np
+   </b>The following code implements an A/B test to evaluate the impact of a 10% discount on revenue for a specific product category:

+from scipy import stats
+import numpy as np